wli189/wli189/README.md

 -->

 ### 🌱 About Me
 I’m a Computer Science student at the University of Illinois Chicago with a strong passion for all things computer-related.
-As a member of the ACM at UIC, I’ve joined the SIG-Game group, where I’m collaborating with friends to develop our own game.

 ### 🔭 Projects
 | Project | Description |
 |----------|----------|